British Rail Class 555: Design

-The trains will feature specially designed retractable steps at the doors, which are designed to bridge the gap between the train and the platform.
-They will have an overall capacity of 600 persons, with 104 seats, specially designed easy access areas and have state-of-the-art CCTV, a new passenger information system, USB charging points and (for the first time on Tyne and Wear Metro) air conditioning throughout the saloon.
+As part of the Stadler Metro train family, the units are built on the same platform as the Berlin U-Bahn IK stock, Glasgow Subway G3 stock, and future units being developed for the Minsk Metro.

 Infrastructure upgrades

 To facilitate the delivery of the new fleet, Nexus has commissioned work to replace or modify several aspects of the network.

 These have included the total demolition and rebuilding of the Metro Fleet Depot in Gosforth, requiring construction of a new temporary depot at Howdon to provide alternative stabling and maintenance facilities whilst Gosforth Depot is rebuilt.

 Raising or lowering the track at 40 of the network's 60 stations to facilitate use of the new door system is required, costing a total of £2 million.
 This work was started in October 2020.